It was going to be my day off today however mother nature had different plans for me.

 'What do you mean 45 degree heat?' one slightly overweight and terribly white lady asked me.

-I gave a little lighthearted laugh when really I wanted to scream.
+I attempted a light-hearted laugh, as I had already turned a bit scirocco crazy by then.
 'Well it is summer time, in Sicily and at the moment we are experiencing severe weather conditions.
-It was 43 at 9am this morning, and now it is 45 degrees, and will most probably get a little warmer as the day progresses.'
+It was 43 degrees at 9am this morning, and now it is 45 degrees, and will most probably get a little warmer as the day progresses.'
 I could not resist saying this last part.
 And sure enough as these words escaped my lips the customers faces, all pink and sweaty from the heat turned white.